 - an outline of the principles of co-production

-- learn how co-production is different to consultation, participation and involvement
+- learning how co-production is different to consultation, participation and involvement

 - a look at barriers to meaningful co-production.

 This course is a useful introduction to co-production for social care providers and affiliated staff.
 It boosts knowledge and understanding around best practice and the main principles.
 Participants will:

 - understand the difference between co-production, engagement, participation and involvement

 - gain knowledge and confidence to put co-production into practice

 Who should attend?

 Team leaders and managers working for care and support providers, healthcare staff and managers, housing officers, commissioners of services, project workers and carers and users of social care and health services.

 Co-production – An introduction course is delivered over one day.

 CPD Standards Office accredited course ref no 60036/40.